Juno assessment panel

 The panel review the evidence that a department or school has submitted and will decide whether to award Practitioner or Champion.

-Please refer to the code of practice for further details about the panel assessment process and requirements of the panel members.
+Please refer to the code of practice (PDF, 320KB) for further details about the panel assessment process and requirements of the panel members.

 The panel comprises a chair and at least five other members.
 Panel members are drawn from Juno Champion and Practitioner departments with approval of the chair of the panel and the IOP Diversity and Inclusion Committee.